China Bans Online Sale Of Bibles — Nigeria Today

 China Bans Online Sale Of Bibles

-Bibles can no longer be purchased online in China, despite the government publishing a new document claiming that it allows freedom of worship.
-It’s been reported that searches for the Bible on e-commerce sites JD .com and Amazon.cn don’t produce results.
-Although China had always controlled sales of the Bible by only allowing it to […]
+“There is a broader trend under President Xi Jinping to more tightly control religion, especially Christianity.

+“It’s absurd that the government claims to promote religious freedom at the same time that they’re banning the sale of Bibles.”

-The post China Bans Online Sale Of Bibles appeared first on Leadership Nigeria Newspapers.
+The post China Bans Online Sale Of Bibles appeared first on 360Nobs.com.

 Do you have something awesome to share with the world?
 Click here to share